kubernetes-monitoring/kubernetes-mixin/README.md

 Warning: This compatibility matrix was initially created based on experience, we do not guarantee the compatibility, it may be updated based on new learnings.

 Warning: By default the expressions will generate *grafana 7.2+* compatible rules using the *$__rate_interval* variable for rate functions.
 If you need backward compatible rules please set *grafana72: false* in your *_config*

+### Release steps

+Maintainers can run release when it's time to do so.

+1. Checkout `master` branch and pull for latest.
+    ```bash
+    git checkout master
+    ```
+2. Create a tag following sem-ver versioning for the version and trigger release.
+    ```bash
+    tag=version=${x.x.x}; git tag $tag && git push origin $tag
+    ```

+#### Decisions on backfilling releases
+We wanted to backfill `release-0.1` to `release-0.12` to have a changelog, but we were not able to use a github action in a newer commit to trigger a release that generates a changelog on older commits.
+We have also tried adding a github action in existing release branches to trigger a release with changelog when a tag is created and pushed in a branch, but the generated changelog was empty as there were no previous releases.
+Since `release-0.12` was updated 3 years ago, we decided to start release and changelog from `version-0.13.0`

 ## How to use